santoshtechwiz/codeguru.github.io/_drafts/angular-switch-map.md

 ## switchMap opetator
 SwitchMap is a flattening operator with two observables, one outer and one inner. switchMap emit values only from the most recently projected Observable.

 Let's understand this operator with real world example.Assume you want to load post from the webserver and once post is loaded you want to download all the related comments.
+See the below animations how switchMap works.

 ![](https://1.bp.blogspot.com/-tBALfDqjn0c/YLxfMim_FbI/AAAAAAAAOv0/O1xaV36oleIzZFHGB3ixWWXRyOUVNOjsgCLcBGAsYHQ/s16000/switch-map.gif)